w1nterb1rd/Heart-Disease-Prediction/README.md

 * 60% of data is taken for the train dataset and the rest 40% of data is taken for the test dataset.

 ## Modelling <a name="model"></a>
-We have used Logistic Regression because the dependent variable (whether a person suffers from heart disease or not) is categorical, that is it has values 0- person does not suffers from heart disease OR 1- person suffers from heart disease.
+<p align=justify> We have used Logistic Regression because the dependent variable (whether a person suffers from heart disease or not) is categorical, that is it has values 0- person does not suffers from heart disease OR 1- person suffers from heart disease.
 For better accuracy it is required that the variables do not have perfect correlation among themselves.
 Hence we check if multicollinearity exists, that is, we find the Variance Inflation Factor (VIF) for the variables in the data.
 If the VIF for a variable is greater than 5, it indicates a problematic amount of collinearity.
-In the dataset, the VIF for ‘age’ is very high, hence it should not be included in the model.
+In the dataset, the VIF for ‘age’ is very high, hence it should not be included in the model. </p>

 Testing significance of regressors: We build a model by regressing ‘target’ with all other variables.
 Thereafter, we check the summary of the model built. <br>
 Null Hypothesis (h0): The explanatory variable does not affect the dependent variable. <br>